Mississippi Civil Rights Sites Special Resource Study

 Other related sites in the state not specifically listed in the legislation may be identified and added to the list of potential study locations.
 Based on this legislated directive, the National Park Service is conducting a special resource study of nationally significant civil rights-related historic sites to determine the potential for the designation of a new national park unit in the state of Mississippi.
 The criteria used by the NPS to determine eligibility for establishment of a potential unit of the national park system include: national significance, suitability and feasibility of inclusion within the system, and the need for NPS management.
 Please use the "Links" tab on the left to find additional information on the criteria used to evaluate new national parklands.

 The purpose of this special resource study is to gather information about the sites through historical research and public input and evaluate the sites' potential for inclusion into the NPS system.
 Six public open houses were held in May, 2018 throughout the state of Mississippi.
-To view the Open House Flip Chart Notes, please click on the "Public Documents" tab on the left side of this webpage.
+To view the Public Scoping Report, please click on the "Public Documents" tab on the left side of this webpage.